 To reboot one or more nodes of your cache, select the desired nodes and click Reboot.
 If you have a premium cache with clustering enabled, select the shard(s) to reboot and then click Reboot.
 After a few minutes, the selected node(s) reboot, and are back online a few minutes later.

-Reboot is only available for Premium tier caches.
+Reboot is now available for all pricing tiers.
 For more information and instructions, see Azure Redis Cache administration - Reboot.

 The Monitoring section allows you to configure diagnostics and monitoring for your Redis Cache.
 For more information on Azure Redis Cache monitoring and diagnostics, see How to monitor Azure Redis Cache.